Loop Road of Everglades in FL: watch out for alligators

-Loop Road is a very scenic drive located in the Everglades National Park, in southern Florida, USA.
+Loop Road is a very scenic drive located in the Everglades National Park, in the U.S. state of Florida.
 In the summer, parts of the road can be under water.

 How long is Loop Road Everglades?

 Tucked away on the southeastern part of Florida, the road is 38,62km (24 miles) long and begins and ends along US Hwy 41.
 The two-lane road, also known as County Road 94 and Big Cypress Loop Road, is gravel for most of the route.
 The eastern seven miles are paved, ending at the Loop Road Environmental Education, run by the National Park, where you can walk the Tree Snail Hammock Nature Trail or stop for a picnic.
 After that, it’s gravel or dirt.

 Located about 40 miles from Miami, in the summer wet season (May through October) parts of the road can be under water.
 The road can be rough going during wet conditions or if the surface has not been recently graded, but the average car will have no trouble in dry weather, but going slow.
 If you drive this stretch in a conventional car, the going has to be slow because of the wet spots, rough spots and potholes.
 High clearance vehicles are recommended.
 The road has a lot of potholes that can send you flying if you're not watchful.
 The appearance of the dirt road makes it seem unfinished, which hints at once-grand development plans that were never fully realized.